- <div

-Guglielmi, R. S., & Brekke, N. C. (in press).
-A latent growth moderated mediation model of math achievement and postsecondary attainment: Focusing on context-Invariant predictors.
-Journal of Educational Psychology.
+Guglielmi, R. S., & Brekke, N. C. (2018).
+A latent growth moderated mediation model of math achievement and postsecondary attainment: Focusing on context-invariant predictors.
+Journal of Educational Psychology, 110, 683-708.

 Guglielmi, R. S., & Brekke, N. C. (2017).
 A framework for understanding cross-national and cross-ethnic gaps in math and science achievement: The case of the U.S. Comparative Education Review, 61, 176-213.